 Scheduling Within the First Two Years for Students Entering the Program at the M.Sc.
 Level

 - The supervisory committee must be selected as soon as possible after joining the permanent lab.
-All supervisory committees must be approved by the Graduate Coordinator (see Supervisory Committee Composition on page 6).
+All supervisory committees must be approved by the Graduate Coordinator (see Supervisory Committee Composition).

 - After the Graduate Coordinator approves (or adjusts the composition of) the committee, the student must contact committee members to set up the first committee meeting.
 The first committee meeting must take place before March 15 (July 15 for students admitted in January) of the first year in the program.
 As soon as this meeting is scheduled, the Graduate Administrator must be informed of the date, time, and location of the meeting.